-- = Heater ON icon: Will display when the heater is on. - = Lock Button: Displays when one of the lock modes is enabled, page 62. - Wi-Fi icon: Will display when the Wi-Fi feature is on, page 61. - 12:42 PM = Time Indicator: The time will always be shown when the Home Menu is displayed.
-The appearance will vary depending on whether the clock is set to a 12-Hour or 24-Hour configuration, page 63.
+= Heater ON icon: Will display when the heater is on.

+Lock Button: Displays when one of the lock modes is enabled, page 65.

+= Wi-Fi icon: Will display when the Wi-Fi feature is on, page 64 (not applicable if the optional SmartTubTM system is installed).

+12:42 PM = Time Indicator: The time will always be shown when the Home Menu is displayed.
+The appearance will vary depending on whether the clock is set to a 12-Hour or 24-Hour configuration, page 66.
 The default setting is 12-Hour.